Transient hydrodynamic phonon transport in two-dimensional disk geometry: INTRODUCTION

-In order to observe the phonon hydrodynamics phenomena in solid materials, the momentum of the thermal system must be highly conserved, which requires that the momentum conserved N-process should be much sufficient and meanwhile the R-process should be rare or insufficient~\cite{PhysRev_GK,PhysRev.148.766,PhysRev.131.2013,sussmann1963,WangMr15application}.
-In the early days, the phonon hydrodynamics phenomenon could only be observed experimentally in a few three-dimensional materials and at sufficiently low temperatures (near $10$ K)~\cite{PhysRevLett.16.789,PhysRevLett_secondNaF,PhysRevLett_ssNaf,PhysRevLett.28.1461,PhysRevLett.99.265502,RevModPhysJoseph89}, which significantly limited its further development and research.
-Fortunately, this dilemma was broken in the recent seven years~\cite{leesangyeopch1,chen_non-fourier_2021}.
-In $2015$, researchers found that the N-process in suspended graphene is much more sufficient than the R-process, and the drifting second sound could be predicted theoretically at $100$ K~\cite{lee_hydrodynamic_2015}.
-This seminal work sets off an upsurge of theoretical and experimental research on phonon hydrodynamics phenomena in low-dimensional or multi-layer materials, such as the drifting second sound~\cite{lee2017,luo2019,XU2021127402}, heat vortices~\cite{shang_heat_2020} and phonon Poiseuille flow with parabolic distribution of heat flux~\cite{Knudsenminimum_phonon78,li2018a,wangmr17callaway}.
+In order to observe the phonon hydrodynamics phenomena in solid materials, the momentum of the thermal system has to be highly conserved, which requires that the momentum conserved N-process should be much sufficient and meanwhile the R-process should be insufficient~\cite{PhysRev_GK,PhysRev.148.766,PhysRev.131.2013,sussmann1963,WangMr15application}.
+In the early days, the phonon hydrodynamics phenomenon could only be measured in a few three-dimensional materials at sufficiently low temperatures (near $10$ K)~\cite{PhysRevLett.16.789,PhysRevLett_secondNaF,PhysRevLett_ssNaf,PhysRevLett.28.1461,PhysRevLett.99.265502,RevModPhysJoseph89}, which significantly limited its further development and research.
+Fortunately, this dilemma was broken in the recent seven years~\cite{leesangyeopch1,chen_non-fourier_2021,yu_perspective_2021,LiShi_reexamination_hydrodynamic_JAP2022}.
+In $2015$, researchers found that the N-process in suspended graphene is much more sufficient than the R-process, and the phonon hydrodynamics phenomena could be predicted theoretically at $100$ K~\cite{lee_hydrodynamic_2015,cepellotti_phonon_2015}.
+These seminal work sets off an upsurge of theoretical and experimental research on phonon hydrodynamics phenomena in low-dimensional or multi-layer materials, such as the drifting second sound~\cite{lee2017,luo2019,XU2021127402,PhysRevB.105.165423}, heat vortices~\cite{shang_heat_2020} and phonon Poiseuille flow with parabolic distribution of the heat flux~\cite{Knudsenminimum_phonon78,li2018a,wangmr17callaway}.
 The drifting second sound, more specifically, the temperature wave signal was measured experimentally by the transient thermal grating method in high-quality graphite samples at $100-200$ K~\cite{huberman_observation_2019,ding_observation_2022}.
 Until now, the parabolic distribution of heat flux or the heat vortices has never been measured directly in experiments.
-The Knudsen minimum phenomenon and temperature dependent thermal conductivity, which increases faster than that in the ballistic limit~\cite{PhysRevLett_Strontium_Titanate,machida2020,machida2018}, are usually regarded as the indirect macroscopic evidences of the phonon Poiseuille flow.
+The Knudsen minimum phenomenon and temperature dependent thermal conductivity which increases faster than that in the ballistic limit~\cite{PhysRevLett_Strontium_Titanate,machida2020,machida2018,huang2023observation}, are usually regarded as the indirect macroscopic evidences of the phonon Poiseuille flow.
+Above thermal behaviors have usually been regarded as the macroscopic signatures of the hydrodynamic phonon transport with sufficient N-process in previous studies~\cite{huberman_observation_2019,ding_observation_2022,leesangyeopch1}.